 - technical assistance at campus events

-- classroom and auditorium AV support
+- · classroom and auditorium AV support

-- chapel services with overflow
+- chapel services with TV simulcast overflow

 - · audio and video recording for lectures or special events

+- Promotional/informational video production

 - · web-based streaming media, both live and archived

-- web conferencing resources and support
+- · web conferencing resources and support

-- · equipment rentals, including projectors/screens
+- equipment loans, including projectors/screens

 - summer conference technical support

 For more information, or to access on-demand streaming audio and video files, please visit www. gcc.edu/media.
 To request live technical support, equipment rentals, videorecording, or other AV resources for an event you are planning, please notify the campus events manager (x2211) at the time you reserve the campus venue.
-Due to high-demand, all resource requests must be made a minimum of several weeks in advance.
-Common rental items include portable projectors and screens, DJ sound and lighting systems, and digital recording equipment, all of which are available free.
+Due to high-demand, all resource requests must be made at a minimum of two weeks in advance.
+Common loaned items include portable projectors and screens, DJ sound and lighting systems, and digital recording equipment, all of which are available free of charge.
 Any other AV-related inquiries should be directed to mediaservices@gcc.edu.